tsabunkar/aws-developer-prep/rds/rds.md

   - NoSQL (Dynamo DB)
 - Redshift is an - OLAP (Online Analytics Processing) [used for bigdata, Businnes intelligence (B.I)]
 - Elasticache - In Memory Caching (memcahced, redis)

+---

+# RDS Backups

+- There are two different types of Backups for AWS:
+  - Automated Backups
+  - Database Snapshots

+---

+## Automated Backups

+- Automated Backups allow you to recover your db to any point in time within a "retention period"
+- The retention period can be b/w 1 and 35 days
+- Automated Backups will take a full daily snapshot and will also store transactions logs throught the day.
+- When you do a recovery, AWS will first choose the most recent daily backup, and then apply transaction logs relevant to that day.
+This allows you to do a point in time recovery down to a second, within the retention period.
+- Automated backups are enabled by default.
+- The backup data is stored in S3 and you get free storage space equal to the size of your db.
+So if you have RDS instance of 10GB, you will get 10GB worth of storage
+- Backups are taken within a defined window.
+- During the backup windows, storage I/O may be suspended while you data is being backed up and you may experience elevated latency.

+---

+## Snapshots

+- DB Snapshots are done manually (i.e they are user initiated.)
+They are stored even after you delete the original RDS instance, unlike automated backups.

+---

+# Restoring Backups

+- Whenever you restore either an Automatic Backup or a manual Snapshot, the restored version of the db will be a new RDS instance with a new DNS endpoint.

+---

+# Encryption

+- Encryption at rest is supported for MySQL, Oracle, SQL Server, PostgresSQL, MariaDB & Aurora.
+- Encryption is done using the AWS Key Managment Service (KMS) service.
+- Once your RDS instance is encrypted, the data stored at rest in the underlying storage is encrypted, as are its automated backups, read replicas, and snapshots are all encrypted.
+- At the present time, encrypting an exisiting DB instance is not supported.
+To use Amazon RDS encryption for an existing db, you must first create a snapshot, make a copy of that snapshot and encrypt the copy.

+---